Sbrussee/PathBench/README.md

 </p>

-[!WARNING]
-This repository is deprecated and is soon-to-be archived.
+ # ⚠️ This repository is deprecated and is soon-to-be archived.

 Active development has moved to the succesor to PathBench-MIL: [PathForge](https://github.com/Sbrussee/PathForge).